kaotisk-hund/arching-kaos-api/README.md

 ### Install it

-Run `./install.sh` to build the docker image and start it.
+Run `./install.sh` to build the podman image and start it.

 You have now the api running on `http://127.0.0.1:3001` [visit](http://127.0.0.1:3001).